ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 Client certificates are managed by RavenDB directly and not through any PKI infrastructure.
 If you want to remove or reduce the permissions on a certificate handed to a client, you can edit the permissions or remove them entirely from this screen.

-It's important to note that RavenDB does __not__ keep track of the certificate's private key.
+It's important to note that RavenDB does _not_ keep track of the certificate's private key.
 Whether you generate a client certificate via RavenDB or upload an existing client certificate, the private key is not retained.
 If a certificate was lost, you'll need to recreate a new certificate, assign the same permissions, and distribute the certificate again.

+{INFO: Implicit Trust}
+If two different RavenDB clusters are communicating securely, and the source cluster has its certificate renewed, the destination cluster could still trust this new certificate - provided that the new certificate is signed with the same private key as the original, and was issued by the same certificate authority.
+This is accomplished using a [public key pinning hash](../../../server/security/authentication/certificate-renewal-and-rotation#implicit-trust-by-public-key-pinning-hash).
+{INFO/}

 {PANEL:The RavenDB Security Approach}